osuran/azure-artifacts/wso2as/README.md

 ### 2) Capture the VM image.

-If you intend to use already captured VM images, then kindly ignore this section.
+If you intend to use already captured VM images, then kindly ignore this step.

+First of all you have to configure your VM with WSO2 Application Server.
+Following are few things to keep in mind.

+* '/home/*' will be comletely erased so that do not keep any file are directory in it.
+* In the WSO2 documentation, you will be asked to update the .bashrc with java home.
+Do not update /home/<user>/.bashrc , instead update /etc/bash.bashrc with the java home.

 #### 2.1 Log into to your VM from a SSH client and execute the following command.